 Genetic evidence could double the rate of success in drug targets identification - so the scientific community predicts.
 With this in mind, it is crucial for Open Targets to be able to feed as many SNP-trait associations as possible into its pipeline for systematic target identification and validation.

-The NHGRI-EBI GWAS Catalog is an awesome public resource of human genotype-phenotype associations from published GWAS analyses, is one of the data sources for manually curated genetic evidence for the Open Targets Platform.
+The NHGRI-EBI GWAS Catalog, an awesome public resource of human genotype-phenotype associations from published GWAS analyses, is one of the data sources for manually curated genetic evidence for the Open Targets Platform.
 The GWAS Catalog data is widely used to prioritise new candidate loci, predict disease risk and understand disease mechanisms, with a number of users and applications that is always increasing.

 New and expanded GWAS Catalog to improve target identification